frozenarc/fp-recursion/README.md

 oprFunc(
     idx, // Currennt index
     value, // To be used to compute new value and the new valuue shoudl be returned from the function.
-The returned value will be passed here in next iteration count // No. of times of recursion
+The returned value will be passed here in next iteration till // No. of times of recursion
 ) // The function should return a new computed value
 ```